Collection, segregation, and treatment of waste is a challenge for every city in the world. There are two main challenges that occur here:

 They gave a unique QR Code to 152 properties.
 These QR Codes helped monitor the houses.
 The ones who segregated the waste properly, got 5 stars in the app.
 This also helped raise awareness among residents.

 So these QR Code-enabled systems can not only help track waste collection, but also help segregate waste.
+And this is one of many ways QR Codes are being used towrds sustainability.
 What do you think about using QR Codes in waste management?
 Share your views in the comments section below.